 3. Secure insurance

 Whether you're sending employees on a business trip or planning a company retreat, travel insurance is essential to protect your business from any potential problems that could arise.
-From lost luggage to cancelled flights to medical emergencies, travel insurance can help you avoid any financial difficulties that might come up.
+From lost luggage to canceled flights to medical emergencies, travel insurance can help you avoid any financial difficulties that might come up.

 4. Make sure employees are prepared

-Create an itinerary for your travelers and meet with them to run through it.
-That way you can be confident the business trip is set up for success.
+Create an itinerary for your travelers, and meet with them to run through it.
+That way, you can be confident the business trip is set up for success.